IgniteUI/igniteui-react-examples/samples/excel/spreadsheet/adapter-combo/README.md

 - [Source Code](#Source-Code)
 - [Instructions](#Instructions)

-This folder contains implementation of React application with example of Spreadsheet Combo Adapter.
+This folder contains implementation of React application with example of Spreadsheet Adapter For Combo Boxes.
 <!-- in the Spreadsheet component -->
 <!-- [Spreadsheet](https://infragistics.com/Reactsite/components/spreadsheet.html) -->